maxneuds/webapp-template/README.md

 # Webapp Template
-A template for a webapp with python Fastapi backend and Angular frontend running data pipelines on MongoDB.
+A template for a data-driven webapp with Python fastapi backend and Angular frontend running ETL pipelines on MongoDB.

 # Preparation